frida/frida-website/_docs/javascript-api.md

     `Memory.readInt(address)`, `Memory.readUInt(address)`,
     `Memory.readFloat(address)`, `Memory.readDouble(address)`:
-    read a signed or unsigned 8/16/32/etc. or float/double value from `address` and return it as a JavaScript number.
+    read a signed or unsigned 8/16/32/etc. or float/double value from `address` and return it as a number.

     A JavaScript exception will be thrown if `address` isn't readable.